-After the CTA, a URL for additional information and statement describing the time for the next scheduled update may be included.
-If a call-to-action statement, URL for additional information, and/or time for next scheduled update is included, the collective beginning and end of these will be delineated with CTA markers as shown in Figure 3.
+After the CTA, a URL for additional information and a statement describing the time for the next scheduled update may be included.
+If a call-to-action statement, a URL for additional information, and/or a time for the next scheduled update is included, the collective beginning and end of these will be delineated with CTA markers as shown in Figure 3.